FAQ (Frequently Asked Questions)

 Moving in Japan can be very expensive and there are many different fees real estate agencies charge.
-For private apartments you can expect to pay anywhere from 2 months rent up to 6 months rent for the entire move-in cost.
-This money is expected to be paid in full at the time you sign on the contract and must be paid in full.
+For private apartments you can expect to pay anywhere from 2 months rent up to 6 months rent for the entire move-in costs.
+This money is expected to be paid at the time you sign on the contract and must be paid in full.
 Average move-in costs for TUJ students is somewhere around ¥250,000.
 Guest houses and private dorms in general do not charge such high move-in fees.

 Do I need a guarantor?
 Can TUJ be my guarantor?

 When renting an apartment in Japan, you will almost certainly be required to have a guarantor.
-The guarantor has to be a person living in Japan.
-The landlord or agent will definitely call them to check that they are in the country and have a suitable income to support you in case of problems.
+The guarantor has to be a person living in Japan, and the landlord or agent will definitely call them to check that they are in the country and have a suitable income to support you in case of problems.
 For Japanese, this is usually a relative.
-For foreigners, however, if your family lives overseas they cannot be a guarantor.
+For foreigners however, if your family lives overseas they can not be a guarantor.
 There are agencies available that can act as your guarantor; however, you have to make a payment which varies depending on your rent.
 You will also have to renew this guarantor contract with the guaranteeing agent after a couple of years.
 Depending on your landlord or real estate agent, they may or may not accept this guarantor agency system.
-TUJ cannot be your guarantor.
+TUJ can not be your guarantor.

 Who should I place under "emergency contact?"

-Generally for Japanese, it will be a relative whom resides in Japan.
+Generally for Japanese, it will be a relative whom resides within Japan.
 However, a friend can be accepted if s/he agrees.
-If you do not have any of the above, you may use TUJ as an institution with the school's general phone number as your contact (03-5441-9800.
+If you do not have any above, you may place TUJ as an institution with telephone number of 03-5441-9800.
 TUJ cannot be your guarantor.

 What are Shiki-kin / Rei-kin?

 Shiki-kin is "key" money.
-This is the actual deposit, and you will usually get this returned when you leave the apartment (minus charges for cleaning, damage, and so on).
+This is the actual deposit, and you will usually get this returned when you leave the apartment (minus charges for cleaning, damage, etc.).

 How do I pay my rent?